badspacebar/sdk/resources/content.md

-myMenu:keybind('example_keybind_b', 'Example Keybind B', nil, 'A') --this creates an on key down keybind for 'A' or toggle for 'B' myMenu:keybind('example_keybind_c', 'Example Keybind C', 'A', 'B')
+myMenu:keybind('example_keybind_b', 'Example Keybind B', nil, 'A') --this creates an on key down keybind for 'A' or toggle for 'B' myMenu:keybind('example_keybind_c', 'Example Keybind C', 'A', 'B') --this disable the permashow for Keybind C myMenu.example_keybind_c:permashow(false)

 local function on_tick()
 	if myMenu.example_keybind_a:get() then